Why seal concrete driveway

 Water

 Water can creep into tiny cracks and weak spots.
 When the water freezes and expands, it expands tiny crevices and weakens the structure of your driveway.
-Slowly it will get also to the rebar in concrete, letting it corrode and crack and soften the concrete around it.
+Slowly it will also get to the rebar in concrete, letting it corrode and crack and soften the concrete around it.
+It’s crucial to understand that water is one of the primary enemies of concrete, and proper drainage systems can significantly mitigate this issue.

-There is a reason for the rebar to be there, of course, it will help to strengthen the structure so the concrete won’t crack.
-We don’t live in ancient times anymore and the challenges our concrete structures face are different.
+There is a reason for the rebar to be there, of course; it will help to strengthen the structure so the concrete won’t crack.
+We don’t live in ancient times anymore, and the challenges our concrete structures face are different.
+Modern concrete must withstand not just environmental factors but also the demands of everyday use.

 The problem is, the rebar can be victim to corrosion in conditions where it gets wet.
-Usually it’s safe deep in the concrete, but sometimes it could be near surface or it might be getting moisture in some other way.
+Usually, it’s safe deep in the concrete, but sometimes it could be near the surface or it might be getting moisture in some other way.
+Regularly inspecting your driveway for cracks or signs of moisture can help catch potential issues before they escalate.

 Weather

-Not only the concrete, but the ground itself also heaves during winter and summer cycles and it can cause lifting of the driveway or sinking.
+Not only the concrete, but the ground itself also heaves during winter and summer cycles, and it can cause lifting of the driveway or sinking.
 These things need some heavy-handed repair usually.
 Lifted concrete might need to be ground while sunken needs some lifting.
+Addressing these issues promptly can save you from more extensive repairs in the future.

-Eventually, nature will wear down anything man has build.
+Eventually, nature will wear down anything man has built.
 To help nature, there are also salts used to keep roads melted and other chemicals that might be coming with the vehicles.
+These can penetrate the concrete surface and exacerbate existing cracks, making it imperative to seal your driveway regularly.

 External Forces

 The driveway is clearly designed to hold cars, but the continual pressure of vehicle tires can wear it down.
-That’s 4 spots of pressure on the concrete.
-Now imagine if the heavier trucks were to park there, sometimes it might damage the concrete.
+That’s four spots of pressure on the concrete.
+Now imagine if the heavier trucks were to park there; sometimes it might damage the concrete.
+This is especially true for driveways that were not designed to handle heavy loads.
+It’s essential to plan your driveway’s use according to its design and material.

 What happens when my driveway cracks?

 A well-maintained home has a certain level of curb appeal.
 On the other hand, damages stand out as unappealing.
-This is just how it goes, people see damaged property and think about what else hasn’t been taken care of.
+This is just how it goes; people see damaged property and think about what else hasn’t been taken care of.
+It’s a visual cue that can impact how your home is perceived by others.

 Why is concrete driveway sealing and repair important?

-• Now if you repair and seal them, it will stop water from getting into cracks, chemicals, and salt from getting into your concrete surface and it will be the first protection against UV and mechanical stress.
+• Now if you repair and seal them, it will stop water from getting into cracks, chemicals, and salt from getting into your concrete surface, and it will be the first protection against UV and mechanical stress.
 It will have to be done every 3-5 years, but it isn’t too troublesome.
+Regular sealing not only protects your driveway but can also enhance its appearance.

 • When professionals or yourself repair your driveway with crack and joint sealing, you benefit in these ways: